danbev/learning-iot/doc/rf.md

 communication to remove long sequences of ones and zeros.

 ### Radio waves
-Are just another form of light (electro matnetic waves) just like light.
+Are just another form of light (electro magnetic waves) just like light.
-They travel at the speed of light 300 000 000 meters per second.
+They travel at the speed of light, around 300 000 000 meters per second.

 Now, electrons in a wire flow with the help of atoms, in the conduction band.
 But radio waves/light waves or electro magnetic waves don't have a wire but Electromagnetic waves differ from mechanical waves in that they do not require a medium to propagate.
 This means that electromagnetic waves can travel not only through air and solid materials, but also through the vacuum of space.

 ### Radio bands
 ```